Career Definition for an Iron Worker

 Those with experience in structural iron work may consider similar occupations in welding and construction.

 A welder uses specialized tools to heat pieces of metal to very high temperatures for the purpose of joining them permanently and according to project blueprints.
 Welding is commonly used in the fields of construction and manufacturing.
 Welders may complete a combination of technical and on-the-job training.
 Professional certification is available, and sometimes employers require it.
 The BLS predicts that jobs for welders will increase 3% from 2019-2029.
 The agency also reports that welders earned a median pay of $42,490 in 2019.

 Construction Laborer and Helper

 A construction laborer and helper often works outdoors or at heights, assisting construction workers within a specific area of construction, such as carpentry, masonry, roofing, and plumbing, among others.
 There's no minimum education requirement for construction laborers and helpers; completion of trade or vocational school programs, apprenticeships, and on-the-job training are common.
 Federal licensing is required for construction laborers who may handle hazardous materials.
 Depending on the job, some laborers may need to have professional certification, too, such as in lead abatement or welding.

-Jobs for construction laborers and helpers are predicted to grow 13% from 2014-2024, according to the BLS.
-Those who specialize may see more or less growth - for example, those who assist brickmasons could see 22% job growth, and those who assist roofers could see 15% growth.
+Jobs for construction laborers and helpers are predicted to grow 5% from 2019-2029, according to the BLS.
+Those who specialize may see more or less growth - for example, those who assist pipelayers could see 6% job growth, and those who assist painters could see 2% growth.
 Pay can also vary by specialty.
-The BLS reports that brickmasons' helpers earned median pay of $29,320 in 2015, while roofers' helpers earned median pay of $27,110 that same year.
+The BLS reports that pipelayers' helpers earned a median pay of $32,100 in 2019, while painters' helpers earned a median pay of $31,340 that same year.